Simpleton, nincompoop, booby, fool, nitwit, dunce, ninny, dolt, imbecile, numskull, ignoramus,

 "Why wouldn't I be?"
 Buffy asked.

 Spike inhaled purposely and sighed.
 "I can't bloody tell anymore," he admitted.
-To him, she
+He tapped his

 "I could have told you that," she said with a grin.